rom-rb/rom-rb.org/source/learn/getting-started/auth-with-rom.html.md

 ---
-chapter: Simple authentication with ROM and Rails
+chapter: Getting Started
-title: Block Style Setup
+title: Simple authentication with ROM and Rails
 ---

 ## Initial setup

 This guide describes how to add a simplest form of user authentication using ROM, Warden and Rails.

-> Please note that this guide is only for ilustrative purposes and does not include validations
+> Please note that this guide is only for illustrative purposes and does not include validations

 First of all, let's add following gems to the Gemfile: